Pilates as Rehabilitative Exercise

 - Improves body posture and movement

 Initially, our office provided traditional therapeutic exercise services to our patients.
-However, several years ago, we began offering the Stott Pilates repetoire to our patients, which has proven to be far more effective than traditional therapeutic exercises.
+However, in 2003, we began offering the Stott Pilates repetoire to our patients, which has proven to be far more effective than traditional therapeutic exercises.
 The pilates rehabilitative exercise program has enabled patients of all fitness levels and ages to strengthen and tone muscles much faster and safer than traditional therapy had in the past.
 Patients enjoy pilates and are so pleased with their results that they often choose to continue pilates at the on-site studio after the completion of their rehabilitative therapy.

 Pilates itself was developed in the 1920’s by a German gymnast and boxer, who became a nurse, Joseph Pilates.
 Afflicted with many physical problems, he used pilates to assist hospitalized patients with their rehab exercises.
 Known as the premier pilates method world-wide, Stott™ pilates can be performed with or without equipment and is safe for everyone.